 For a fantastic brunch in the South Bay, drive over the The Breakfast Club at Midtown.
 While the eatery serves up plenty of classics, the signature red-velvet pancakes draw crowds and keep them coming back.
 Served with powdered sugar, whipped cream, a cream-cheese drizzle, and chocolate chips, these pancakes are incredibly indulgent.
 Order the Florentine eggs Benedict for a lighter meal; poached eggs mix with sautéed spinach for a healthy option that feels luxurious.

 Main Street Kitchen

 Situated amongst the quaint boutiques and eateries of Downtown Walnut Creek, Main Street Kitchen is a step above the rest.
 With a strong dedication to local and seasonal cooking, this joint serves up elegant, farmers market–fresh meals such as the old-fashioned potato hash.
 Featuring house-made fennel sausage, crispy Yukon potatoes, savory red onions, and exquisite sunny side-up eggs, this dish is a crowd favorite—and for good reason.
-Arrive early to try the house-made glazed doughnuts with your lavendar latte; these sweet treats are so incredible that they regularly sell out.
+Arrive early to try the house-made glazed donuts with your lavendar latte; these sweet treats are so incredible that they regularly sell out.
 Too late for brunch?
 Head in for dinner; you won’t be disappointed.
 Order the cheese platter for the table and a wood-fired pizza just for yourself.